top of page

 Grade 5: 3-D Printing

 This student used 3-D software called Tincercad to design a board game based on the book A Long Walk to Water.
-The pieces he printed represent the characters.
+The pieces he printed represented the characters.
+He was very proud of his new skills!

 3d printing